Medically reviewed by Drugs.com. Last updated on Jan 5, 2023.

 What you need to know before you buy a bicycle for your child:

 - Make sure the bicycle is the right size.
 Your child should be able to stand on flat feet with one leg on each side of the bicycle.
 A gap of 1 to 3 inches should be between your child and the top bar.
-He should be able to hold the handlebars without having to lean forward.
-He should also be able to hold the hand brakes.
+He or she should be able to hold the handlebars without having to lean forward.
+He or she should also be able to hold the hand brakes.

 - Buy a helmet that fits.
 A helmet helps protect your child from a head or face injury.
 Check inside the helmet for a sticker or label stating that the helmet meets safety standards.
 The helmet should be approved by the United States Consumer Products Safety Commission (CPSC).
 Buy a light-colored helmet with a reflective sticker on the back.
 This will make it easier for other drivers to see your child.